Tuffy Leemans

 Alphonse Emil "Tuffy" Leemans (November 12, 1912 – January 19, 1979) was an American professional football player who was a fullback and halfback who played on both offense and defense for the New York Giants of the National Football League (NFL).
-He was inducted into the Pro Football Hall of Fame in 1978 and was named in 1969 to the NFL 1930s All-Decade Team.

-A native of Superior, Wisconsin, Leemans played college football for Oregon's freshman team in 1932 and for George Washington from 1933 to 1935.
-He was drafted by the Giants in the second round of the 1936 NFL Draft and played eight years for the Giants from 1936 to 1943.
+A native of Superior, Wisconsin, Leemans played college football for the Oregon Ducks and the George Washington Colonials.
+He was drafted by the Giants in the second round of the 1936 NFL draft and played eight years for the Giants from 1936 to 1943.
 He led the NFL as a rookie with 830 rushing yards and was selected as a first-team All-Pro in 1936 and 1939.
 He was also selected to play in the Pro Bowl in 1938 and 1941 and helped lead the Giants to the 1938 NFL Championship and the 1939 and 1941 NFL Championship Games.
+He was named in 1969 to the NFL 1930s All-Decade Team and was inducted into the Pro Football Hall of Fame in 1978.

 After his playing career ended, Leemans worked briefly as a backfield coach for the Giants and at George Washington.
 He also operated a laundry and dry cleaning business and a duckpin bowling alley.

-Early years
+Early life

-Leemans was born in 1912 in Superior, Wisconsin.
-His father Joseph Leemans (1887-1979) immigrated from Belgium in 1909 and worked as hoister for the Pittsburg Coal Co. on the coal dock in Superior.
-His mother Hortense (1897-1964) was born in Illinois, the daughter of Belgian immigrants.
+Alphonse Leemans was born in 1912 in Superior, Wisconsin.
+His father Joseph Leemans (1887–1979) immigrated from Belgium in 1909 and worked as hoister for the Pittsburg Coal Co. on the coal dock in Superior.
+His mother Hortense (1897–1964) was born in Illinois, the daughter of Belgian immigrants.
 Leemans had three younger sisters Carolyn, Dorothy, and Doris.

 Leemans attended East High School in Superior.
-In his 1979 speech upon being inducted into the Pro Football Hall of Fame, Leemans recalled growing up in Superior: "I was a kid who used to work the iron ore boats on vacation from high school.
+In his 1978 speech upon being inducted into the Pro Football Hall of Fame, Leemans recalled growing up in Superior: "I was a kid who used to work the iron ore boats on vacation from high school.
 I also worked as a fireman shoveling coal.
 But I was of hardy, Belgian stock and that early hard work helped me as a football player.
 I have achieved everything I ever wanted.
 I am a happy man."

-Football career

-College
+College career

-In 1932, Leemans enrolled at the University of Oregon where he was a member of the freshman football team.
-He then transferred to George Washington University where he was the star of the George Washington Colonials football team from 1933 to 1935.
+In 1932, Leemans enrolled at the University of Oregon, where he was a member of the Oregon Ducks freshman football team.
+He then transferred to George Washington University, where he was the star of the George Washington Colonials football team from 1933 to 1935.
 In his three years at George Washington, he rushed for 2,382 yards on 490 carries for an average of 4.86 yards per carry.
 He also passed for 966 yards and returned 84 punts for 984 yards, an average of 11.7 yards per return.